Hoist the sails, we're setting off! Must-visit autumn sailing events

 All in all, whether you're an expert or just starting out, there are plenty of reasons to join these events.
 Regardless of your level of experience, sailing is more than a sport; it's about adventure, learning, and friendship.
 No matter whether you love the sea or prefer events on land, the sailing world will welcome you.

-Sailing Events 2023: Major races, regattas and trade fairs towards the end of the year
+Autumn Sailing Events: Major races, regattas and trade fairs

 Across Europe and globally, the autumn calendar is bustling with thrilling sailing events.
 From races and regattas to trade fairs, there's something for every enthusiast.
 Here's a round-up of some of the major events you shouldn't miss.